 If you or your neighbours are planning to celebrate bonfire night with fireworks, you can make them less frightening for animals.
 The RSPCA has published some helpful tips for keeping animals safe when fireworks are being let off.

-- Remember, fireworks can also disturb wildlife so steer clear of known habitats like lakes with waterfowl and trees with roosting birds.
+- remember that fireworks can also disturb wildlife so steer clear of known habitats like lakes with waterfowl and trees with roosting birds

 Burning waste on bonfire night

 If you want to use your bonfire night celebration to burn some waste the Environment Agency has made some recommendations.

 Make sure the waste does not endanger human and animal health or the environment before, during or after burning.
 You must not:

 - cause a risk to water, air, soil, plants or animals

 - cause a nuisance through noise or odours